-For example, an executive chef developed an approach that has satisfied the tastes of thousands of guests.
+For example, an executive chef developed his approach that has satisfied the tastes of thousands of guests over the years.

 We think that's a much better idea than trying to eat grapefruit and cottage cheese all week to lose a few pounds.

 Don't Overcook ~ We’ve touched on this before.